 (d) The judgment shall be satisfied upon payment to the clerk of the total amount assessed as set forth above.

-(e) If the defendant fails to satisfy the judgment in the time allowed, such failure shall be treated as a default under section 16-2.3-105(4).
+(e) If the defendant fails to satisfy the judgment in the time allowed, such failure shall be treated as a default.
 The provisions of Rule 16(d) and (e) shall apply to a default under this rule.

 Rule 15.
 Continuances

-Continuances may be granted upon a showing of good cause by the Officer, the Officer’s supervisor, or the defendant.
+Continuances may be granted upon a showing of good cause by the Officer, the Officer’s supervisor, the government attorney, or the defendant.